Frequently Asked Questions

 It depends on the options you install.
 Expect about about 1.2GB for a full NAM install with the RealHighway plugin, down to about 30MB if you’ve installed NAM Lite.

-Adding any Plugins to the game will impact performance to at least some extent–more for the game to load.
-With modern hardware (as of 2023), the most prominent impacts is will be with the initial load of the game, and when loading a city tile for the first time after that initial load.
+Adding any Plugins to the game will impact performance to at least some extent – more for the game to load.
+With modern hardware (as of 2023), the most prominent impacts is will be with the initial load of the game and when loading a city tile for the first time after that initial load.
 This can be a noticeable difference, particularly if you’ve installed the full NAM after running completely “vanilla” (without plugins).
+The loading time will shorten with subsequent loads of other cities in the same play session.
+If you exit and re-enter the game, subsequent re-entries will also be quicker.
+Installing Null 45’s Startup Performance Optimization DLL for SimCity 4 has been shown to make a dramatic difference in reducing load times.

-The NAM has been around for almost 19 years, and is the most widely-used mod for SimCity 4 Deluxe/Rush Hour.
+The NAM has been around since shortly after the game released in 2003, and is the most widely-used mod for SimCity 4 Deluxe/Rush Hour.
 While there are always things in the NAM that are being improved, it has such wide acceptance because it is generally considered to be a stable addition to the game.
 If you encounter issues while using the mod, the NAM Team would like to know, as we want to ensure users of this mod have an enjoyable experience.

 The consensus of most SC4 players is that it is not.
 The NAM restores the traffic simulator to something much more in line with what Maxis originally intended, before they were forced to significantly down-tune it in order to allow the game to run on a 500MHz Pentium III.
 While the NAM does allow one to adjust the capacity of the simulator, potentially up to levels significantly higher than the base game, using the “Classic” setting can actually provide an experience that is more challenging than that offered by the base game.
 Many of the NAM’s expansions are designed to provide more options for managing one’s grid, and they are, to the greatest extent possible, designed to be functional additions, not cheats.